 Care records we looked at were written in a personalised way they provided information about the person's life history, including their individual care and support needs.
-People also had their end of life wishes documented should they choose to.
-These plans included a wish to not be resuscitated.
+People also had their end of life wishes documented where they choose to.
+These plans included whether they wished to not be resuscitated.
 Records showed that people or their relatives were involved in the care and support plans as appropriate.
-A relative said, "We always feel involved in our [Family members] life, this includes their reviews, their health problems and their financial matters."
+A relative said, "The manager always makes sure we get invited along to the reviews, which makes us feel valued and a part of our [relative's] life.

 People were seen to be watching television and reading newspapers, magazines and books.
-Throughout our visit we heard lots of chatter and laughter.
 People enjoyed the activities.
 They described some of the other activities including art and craft sessions and said that they liked doing things together.
 This was evident through much of the day where people gathered and together they talked and reminisced about times gone by.
-One person said, "I like going down to join in the coffee mornings at the best friend's café where I can see all my old friends from the estate."
+One person said, "I like going to the local café where I can watch the world go by."
 We saw that for people who were looked after in bed there was 1:1 time provided where people could enjoy hand massage and nail painting.
-We also saw that staff encouraged people to help with some of the domestic task around the home, which included helping to put the laundry away, sweeping the floors and laying the tables in the dining rooms.
+We also saw that staff encouraged people to help with some of the domestic task around the home which included laying the tables in the dining rooms.